munificent/craftinginterpreters/book/global-variables.md

 one, we compile it as an assignment or setter instead of a variable access or getter.

-We don't have setters to worry about yet, so all we need to handle is variables.
+We don't have setters to worry about yet, so all we need to handle are variables.

 ^code named-variable (1 before, 1 after)